Merging versus Ensembling in Multi-Study Prediction: Theoretical Insight from Random Effects: Metagenomics Application

 \section{Metagenomics Application}

+Growing research on associations between the gut microbiome and health-related outcomes has motivated the development of prediction models based on metagenomic sequencing data \citep{fu2015gut, gupta2020predictive}.
+Predicting health outcomes from microbiome samples can help guide the design of controlled intervention studies that target the microbiome, for example using diet or probiotics.
+In our data example, we focus on cholesterol, a strong risk factor for cardiovascular disease.
+Studies have shown that the microbiome is associated with blood cholesterol levels \citep{fu2015gut, le2019intestinal, kenny2020cholesterol}.
+In particular, the metabolism of intestinal cholesterol by gut bacteria may reduce the amount of cholesterol absorbed from the intestine, resulting in lower blood cholesterol \citep{kenny2020cholesterol}.
+Recent work has identified bacterial genes involved in cholesterol metabolism \citep{kenny2020cholesterol}.

-To illustrate in a practical example, we compared the performance of merging and ensembling used datasets from the {\tt curatedMetagenomicData} R package \cite{pasolli2017accessible}, which contains a collection of curated, uniformly processed human microbiome data.
-We focused on three gut microbiome studies that measured cholesterol as well as gene marker abundance in stool, restricting to samples from female patients: 1) a study of Chinese type 2 diabetes patients and non-diabetic controls ($n_1=151$ samples from independent female patients) \cite{qin2012metagenome}, 2) a study of middle-aged European women with normal, impaired or diabetic glucose control ($n_2=145$ samples from independent female patients) \cite{karlsson2013gut}, and 3) a study of patients with a family history of type 1 diabetes ($n_0=32$ samples from 13 female patients) \cite{heintz2017integrated}.
-We used merging and ensembling to train linear regression models to predict cholesterol, calculated the theoretical transition interval, and evaluated the performance of the two approaches.
+To illustrate in a practical example, we compared the performance of merging and ensembling in predict cholesterol levels from metagenomic sequencing data.
+We used datasets from the {\tt curatedMetagenomicData} R package \citep{pasolli2017accessible} (version 1.12.3), which contains a collection of curated, uniformly processed whole-metagenome sequencing data from multiple studies.
+In addition to metagenomic data such as gene marker abundance, it also includes demographic and clinical data.
+Cholesterol measurements were available for three of the studies that sequenced gut microbial DNA: 1) a study of Chinese type 2 diabetes patients and non-diabetic controls \citep{qin2012metagenome}, 2) a study of middle-aged European women with normal, impaired or diabetic glucose control \citep{karlsson2013gut}, and 3) a study of patients with a family history of type 1 diabetes \citep{heintz2017integrated}.
+We used samples from female patients in these studies.
+The sample sizes were 151, 145, and 32 for the three studies.